magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_tuccho-pothila-venerable-empty-scripture.md

 they arose.
 He noticed how one minute the mind would concoct one thing, the next moment something else.

-Thinking is a something which is created or concocted from supporting conditions.
-It’s not , the unconditioned.
+Thinking is a *saṅkhata dhamma,* something which is created or concocted from supporting conditions.
+It’s not *asaṅkhata dhamma*, the unconditioned.
 The well-trained mind, one with perfect awareness, does not concoct mental states.
 This kind of mind penetrates to the Noble Truths and transcends any need to depend on externals.
 To know the Noble Truths is to know the truth.

-The proliferating mind tries to avoid this truth, saying, ‘that’s good’ or ‘this is beautiful’, but if there is in the mind it can no longer deceive us, because we know the mind as it is.
+The proliferating mind tries to avoid this truth, saying, ‘that’s good’ or ‘this is beautiful’, but if there is *Buddho* in the mind it can no longer deceive us, because we know the mind as it is.
 The mind can no longer create deluded mental states, because there is the clear awareness that all mental states are unstable, imperfect, and a source of suffering to one who clings to them.

 For Tuccho Pothila, ‘the one who knows’ was constantly in his mind, wherever he went.
 He observed the various creations and proliferation of